wdq/csce361-attendancetracker/README.md

 If you set everything up correctly you can build the project, and then open the application in your browser: [http://localhost/AttendanceTracker/](http://localhost/AttendanceTracker).
 The first time it loads it may take longer than usual.

+## Azure instance

+I setup an Azure instance of the project that pulls changes from this repository's master branch every hour.
+You can find it at [http://13.65.210.250/AttendanceTracker/](http://13.65.210.250/AttendanceTracker/).